 View our full range here.
 Or contact our friendly solar battery experts for advice on the best solution for you and the latest prices.

-If you’re considering going solar but buying home solar battery storage in the future, acquiring a battery-ready or upgradeable system is important; one that includes an energy monitor – chat with our storage experts in solar installer Brisbane about your needs by calling 1800 EMATTERS (1800 362 883).
+If you’re considering going solar but buying home battery storage in the future, acquiring a battery-ready or upgradeable system is important; one that includes an energy monitor – chat with our storage experts in solar installer Brisbane about your needs by calling 1800 EMATTERS (1800 362 883).

 Thinking solar?
 Think ahead

-Learn more about battery ready solar power systems.
+Learn more about battery-ready solar power systems.

-A battery compatible solar power system is more than just about components – it’s also about positioning and wiring.
+A battery-compatible solar power system is more than just about components – it’s also about positioning and wiring.
 Few solar installers have this knowledge currently, but the Energy Matters team does.

 Go solar now – Or wait?

-There is a very important potential benefit of going solar now with a battery-upgradeable system related to subsidies.
+There is a very important potential benefit of going solar now with a battery upgradeable system related to subsidies.

 The subsidisation of solar power systems is based on renewable energy certificates (known as Small scale Technology Certificates these days – STCs and Large-Scale Generation Certificates-LGCs).
 The value of these certificates fluctuates with market conditions.
 Currently, their value is quite high.
 However, as we’ve seen in the past, the price can plummet, leading to a significant decrease in the amount of subsidisation of a system!